Last updated on March 31st, 2022

 What are suspension bushes?

-Suspension bushes are essential to ensure that you have a smooth drive by absorbing the vibrations from uneven road surfaces and reduce noise from clunking of metal and unnatural movements in the steering.
+Suspension bushes are essential to ensure a smooth drive by absorbing the vibrations from uneven road surfaces and reducing noise from clunking of metal and unnatural movements in the steering.

 Price to replace suspension bushes

 |Total costs to replace suspension bushes inclusive of labour costs||£384||£650||£517|